ajlopez/SimpleLambda/README.md

 # SimpleLambda

 Lambda calculus implemented as interpreter in JavaScript.
-WIP.

 ## Installation